Degen-IO/pokerbackend/readme.md

 ## Self Hosted

-You may run on your machine.
-Make sure you have postgres and pgadmin installed locally.
+You may run this on your local machine.

+- Make sure you have [postgres](https://www.postgresql.org/download/) and [pgadmin](https://www.pgadmin.org/download/) installed locally, as well as a local user setup for PGAdmin.
+- Input the following variables from your local enviroment in `.env`:
+  - `POSTGRES_HOST` => localhost (replace the default of db)
+  - `POSTGRES_USER`
+  - `POSTGRES_PASSWORD`
+- In your local instance of PGAdmin, you will need to follow steps 6-9 in the [docker instructions](#run-the-app-using-docker)
+- Seed the database with `npm run seed`.
-Replace the default `POSTGRES_HOST=db` (for use with docker containers) with `POSTGRES_HOST=localhost` and run `npm start` or `npm run watch` for development.
+- Run the local API with `npm start` or `npm run watch`.

 ### Docker